Alloy Wheel Scuff Repair25 August 2022

 When it comes to selling your car, any damage to the bodywork can seriously affect it's value.
 Therefore, if you want to maintain the car's value and get a better price when you sell, get the damage fixed promptly using PDR.

 In the car selling industry there tends to be a lot of competition.
 Therefore, it's really important to make a good first impression on any potential customers who may be looking at buying your car.
 If there are any visible dents or dings to the bodywork, then that's a major turnoff that you should do your best to avoid.
-A car that has good looking and well maintained bodywork will get you more buyers and sell a lot faster.
+Put simply, a car that has good looking and well maintained bodywork will get you more buyers and sell a lot faster.

 If you're considering Paintless Dent Repair and Removal, then you'll be pleased to know that it's considerably cheaper then other traditional methods of bodyshop repairs.
 Typically, the cost for smaller dents to be repaired can cost as low as £50-£100.
 For larger repairs that cover a much bigger surface area, or for vehicles with more than one dent or that have a dent closer to the edge of a body panel, then these will cost more as they are more time consuming for the technician and trickier to repair.